insorasky/azuma-cli/README.md

 ### Music producers

 - Install Azuma-CLI or any other Azuma distribution tools
-- Create new Azuma temporarily store
+- Create new Azuma store
-- Add music to the temporarily store
+- Add music to the store
-- Commit your changes to create a static store
+- Commit your changes to create a static repository
-- Upload all files in the static store folder to any static file hosting service
+- Upload all files in the static repository folder to any static file hosting service

 ### Music lovers